ozlemgulp/api_test/README.md

 ## General info
 This is test automation framework skeleton.<br/>
-JsonPlaceholder is Free fake API for testing and prototyping.
-JsonPlaceholder services used in this project.<br/>
+JsonPlaceholder is Free fake API for testing and prototyping.<br/>
 RestAssured used for the testing and validation of RESTAPIs.<br/>
 TestNG framework used for running and designing tests.<br/>